1981 CONCACAF Champions' Cup

 The 1981 CONCACAF Champions' Cup was the 17th edition of the annual international club football competition held in the CONCACAF region (North America, Central America and the Caribbean), the CONCACAF Champions' Cup.
-It determined that year's club champion of association football in the CONCACAF region and was played from 26 April 1980 till 2 February 1981.
+It determined that year's club champion of association football in the CONCACAF region and was played from 26 April 1981 to 2 February 1982.

-The teams were split in 2 zones, North/Central American and Caribbean, (as North and Central American sections combined to qualify one team for the final), each one qualifying the winner to the final tournament.
+The teams were split in two zones, North/Central American and Caribbean, each one qualifying the winner to the final tournament.
 All the matches in the tournament were played under the home/away match system.

-Surinamean team Transvaal won the two-legged series v Salvadorean Atlético Marte (21 on aggregate), becoming CONCACAF champions for the second time in their history.
+Surinamean team Transvaal won the two-legged series against Salvadorean Atlético Marte (2–1 on aggregate), becoming CONCACAF champions for the second time in their history.